-- 1. Push the Horizontal Menu button to see the Horizontal Menu and select the Main option. - 2.
+- 1. Push the Horiz button to see the Horizontal Menu and select the Main option. - 2.
 Push the Window Zone option button. - 3.
-Turn the Horizontal Scale knob and select 500 ns.
+Turn the horizontal Scale (seconds/division) knob and select 500 ns.
 This will be the seconds/division setting of the expanded view. - 4.
-Turn the Horizontal Position knob to position the window around the portion of the waveform that you want to expand.
+Turn the horizontal Position knob to position the window around the portion of the waveform that you want to expand.

 - 1. Push the Window option button to see the expanded portion of the waveform. - 2.
-Turn the Horizontal Scale knob to optimize viewing the expanded waveform.
+Turn the horizontal Scale (seconds/division) knob to optimize viewing the expanded waveform.